RHansmann/Kirby-2.0---inheritance-of-blueprints/README.md

 Please refer to to blueprints.pdf document for the description of the merge process and how this than be specified in blueprint files.

+This work is open source and may be used by anybody who wants to use this enhancement in Kirby 2.0